-Columbia, MD – August 18, 2015 – Snort® today announced that it has selected JT Blodgett and Richard McCaslin as the recipients of the 2015 Snort Scholarship.
+Columbia, MD – May 25, 2016 – Snort® today announced that it has selected Max Harley and Scott Hight as the recipients of the 2016 Snort Scholarship.
 The scholarships, each worth $5,000, are awarded to university students around the world that use Snort to further their education and gain hands-on experience in network security.

 To qualify, applicants must be enrolled in a university that uses Snort to protect its network or uses Snort as part of the curriculum in the classroom.
 The scholarships assist the winning students in completing their degrees and covering educational costs.
-Snort selected JT and Richard from a pool of tens of thousands of applicants, making this year the highest number of applicants to the Snort Scholarship in the history of the award:
+Snort selected Max and Scott from a pool of Snort Scholarship applicants.

 To assist the winning students in completing their degrees, Sourcefire has awarded each a $5,000 scholarship for educational costs at the students’ respective universities.